 The New York City Subway’s rolling stock is some of the best-known and most distinctive in the world.

-A number of different types of tunnelling method have been used on the system, including cut and cover, under-river bored tunnel, cast iron with concrete liners, and a small number of concrete horseshoe construction.
+A number of different types of tunnelling methods have been used on the system, including cut and cover, under-river bored tunnel, cast iron with concrete liners, and a small number of concrete horseshoe construction.

 Headways on the busiest routes can be as short as 90 seconds, which makes the monitoring and control of the system’s 10,675 signals, 205 substations and 540 peak period service trains a considerable challenge.